TNTKien/one-commit-a-day/README.md

 # One commit a day, keep your work away

-- GitHub Actions workflow runs every 5 minutes
-- Push a random commit message from [whatthecommit.com](https://whatthecommit.com)
+Push a random commit message from [whatthecommit.com](https://whatthecommit.com) everyday.